RCN-ECS/Synthesis_Workshop/README.md

  * Boats will depart Shoals Marine Lab for Portsmouth 9:45am on Friday, August 23rd.
  * There will be a bus to take people from Portsmouth to the Boston airport; we expect to arrive to Boston by 1pm at the latest.

+ # How to prepare for the Synthesis Workshop